newatoms/beta/_insights/en/The Content Guide.md

 We believe that the quality, originality and creative components of made content always stands above SEO strategy.
 However, we do acknowledge SEO as an important strategy when it comes to the visibility of the content.
 It would be a shame when a written masterpeice floaths on the web and isn't picked up by an  audience.

 Eventualy businesses want traffic.
-Top named challenges and priorities for marketing proffesionals –besides creating more content in lesser time— are:
+Top named challenges and priorities for marketing proffesionals –besides creating more _high quality content_ in lesser time— are:

 * Measure content effctiveness
 * Producing more _engaging_ content